Florune/florune-documentation/src/services/documents.md

 **Key Features:**

 * **Revocable** and **contract-linkable** documents
-* Stored locally or in decentralized storage
+* Stored locally or in decentralized storage (IPFS, Arweave, or centralized hosts)
 * On-chain **proof of authenticity**
-* Supports **selective disclosure** for privacy
+* Wallet-first signing for cryptographic verification
 * Example deployment: **9 Rune per document**

 **How It Works:**

 1. User creates a document and signs it with their wallet.
 2. Document metadata and proof are stored on-chain; content can remain off-chain.
-3. Document can be linked to contracts (e.g., pledge agreements) for automated verification.
+3. Document can be linked to contracts (e.g., Pledge Contracts or Escrow) for automated verification.
-4. Selective disclosure allows sharing only specific portions of the document.

 **Use Case Example:**

 * A company issues a compliance certificate to a vendor.
-The certificate is verifiable on-chain, and the vendor can selectively share proof of compliance without exposing full content.
+The certificate is verifiable on-chain, and can be used to trigger contract milestones or payment releases.

 **Benefits:**

 * **Tamper-proof and secure** – Blockchain ensures integrity
-* **Privacy-preserving** – Selective disclosure protects sensitive information
-* **Contract integration** – Links directly to escrow or pledge contracts for automated verification
+* **Contract integration** – Links directly to Escrow or Pledge Contracts for automated verification
 * **Revocability** – Documents can be revoked if needed

+**Drawbacks:**

+* Requires management of decentralized storage
+* Deployment may incur Rune token costs

+**Related Services / Cross-links:**

+* **Pledge Contract:** For milestone-based contracts linked to documents
+* **Escrow:** To secure payments tied to verified documents
+* **Document Registry:** For lightweight on-chain proof without full content deployment

 ---

-### 2. Document Registry
+### **2. Document Registry**

 **Purpose:**
 Provide **low-cost, on-chain proof of document existence** for timestamping, authorship claims, and IP verification.